 In the meantime, we must arrange to put this cross and the good saints in their proper place.

-Is it too much to ask and I think I speak for most of your follower’s
+Is it too much to ask – and I think I speak for most of your followers – but a couple of clips on proper assembly would be very nice.

-I am just curious do you do any foil work?
+And also – I am just curious – do you do any foil work?